 Screen Size: 9 Inches

-Chart Compatibility: C-MAP US Enhanced
+Chart Compatibility: C-MAP Discover charts

-GPS Receiver: Built-in
+GPS Receiver: Built-in GPS

-Touchscreen vs. Button Control: Touchscreen and keypad with rotary control
+Touchscreen vs. Button Control: Buttons

 Lowrance Elite FS 9 Fish Finder with Active Imaging 3-in-1 Transducer, Preloaded C-MAP Contour+ Charts